jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 Didn't agree with everything - more clarity for repeated decisions would drive more efficiency and less stress, but the way he runs the business like a sports team - distributed decision making, paying top of market and generous severance - and the tactics to build a culture of feedback resonated.

+### Amp It Up, Slootman

+The CEO of Snowflake.
+Main learnings (i) the importance of being a driver rather than a passenger (you want drivers) (ii) people need to care about their work - ask them if they're ecstatic about it, if not - revisit (iii) don't care what your board thinks - push everyone to grow faster (iv) you're not optimizing for popularity.

 ## Product

 ### The Mom Test, Rob Fitzpatrick